widget

 Moisture Supplement is A Key

-Moisture supplement can be a key factor in solving swimming skin miseries.
-They come in a number of formats:- Pre-Swim Lotions
+Moisture supplements can be a key factor in solving swimming skin miseries.
+They come in several formats:

-There are a number of commercial products available for swimmers.
-Find the one which suits you best.
+• Pre-Swim Lotions There are several commercial products available for swimmers.
+Find the one that suits you best.
 Some lotions even help prevent the chlorine smell of your skin.
-These lotions have long-lasting effect and act as a barrier between water and skin to prevents dryness.
-Inexpensive choices are petroleum jelly and mineral oil or even baby oil.
+These lotions have long-lasting effects and are a barrier between water and skin to prevent dryness.
+Inexpensive choices are petroleum jelly mineral oil or even baby oil.
 They are excellent at blocking water and chemicals but as long lasting as they are they do eventually break down so they are most effective for short swimming.

-- Post-Swim Lotions Use ample oil based moisturizers or post-swim creams after bath, preferably non-comedogenic moisturizers which ensures your skin is just moisturized and not irritated.
+• Post-Swim Lotions: Use ample oil-based moisturizers or post-swim creams after bath, preferably non-comedogenic moisturizers that ensure your skin is moisturized and not irritated.

 Severe Reaction